digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    Created .daml/dist/upgraded-iou-upgrades-template-test-1.0.0.dar
    > # Compiling `test` succeeded even though main-v2 was changed incorrectly

-With daml multi-package builds, all builds will automatically rebuild dependencies if their source has changed:
+With Daml multi-package builds, all builds automatically rebuild dependencies if their source has changed:

 .. code:: bash